Pests and Diseases

 • Identify problems and send photos or bring samples to the Hanover Cooperative Extension.
 You can reach us at 804-752-4306 or hanover.master.gardener@gmail.com

-• Follow recommendations in Virginia Tech Pest Management Guide
+• Follow the recommendations in the Virginia Tech Pest Management Guide

 • If necessary, choose pesticides that cause the least harm to other organisms